Rokasl/CS408_project/report/source/11_chapter_4.md

 Syntax definition of "WithRef" command.
 It creates new reference with a given value.
 First string variable of the command defines name of new reference, second value is an expression which defines how to compute initial value of new reference and the third value is the context in which the reference is valid.
 "WithRef" stack frame is the handler for "Get" and ":=" commands.
+Example expression would be:
+*WithRef "x" (Val 2) (Val 5 :+: Get "x")*.
+From the example we can see that "x" is a new reference with initial value of "Val 2" and its valid in a context *Val 5 :+: Get "x"*, which would return "7".

 ```haskell
         | WithRef String Expr Expr